-- Check that the time series is OK.
-Insert a column of correct times and compare with the actual time column. - Control that seasonal variation in parameters looks reasonable.
-If anything looks suspicious or if a sensor has failures or major dropouts, please email a report to the GeoBasis manager.
+- Check the time series and make sure that the last logged values corresponds to the date and time for offloading and that there are no major gaps in the loggings. - Make charts for every parameter and examine whether values look reasonable. - Control that seasonal variation in parameters looks reasonable.
+If anything looks suspicious or if a sensor has failures or major dropouts, please email a report to the GeoBasis manager. - Record any remarks that can help in the final evaluation of data in the logbook for the individual stations.